- You may want to know how to create a Wiki article for your company, but if you can't (most companies can't), consider a WikiData article instead.

 Remember to test your schema using this tool to make sure it works right!

-Amid an increasingly competitive results page landscape, adding this layer of visibility can make a significant difference in a business’s web presence.
+Amid an increasingly competitive results article landscape, adding this layer of visibility can make a significant difference in a business’s web presence.
 If nothing else, the power and pervasiveness of Wikipedia’s content in the SERP rankings should serve as a reminder of how important domain authority, quality content (updated, readable, concise), and great internal linking are to acquiring and maintaining visibility on Google.